 2. Outcome: Rikabashee taken, but not without great difficulty.

-The Retreat from Kabul
+Order of Battle for the Retreat from Kabul

 Commencing 6 January 1842

 The Advanced Guard.
 (Brig.
 Anquetil)

 1 x resalla 1st BIC (Skinner's Horse).
 (70).